-This map shows a complex path to creating awareness of and access to to inclusive science education for target audiences and members of diverse communities.
-The work of C4S has demonstrated and raised awareness of the importance of thinking outside the box.
+This map shows a complex path to creating awareness of and access to ISE for targeted audiences and members of diverse communities.
+The work of C4S has raised awareness of the importance of thinking outside the box.
 Many ideas have been put to the test in the field.
-Not everything believed to be helpful was useful and often one is trapped in one's own bubble.
-We explain the most important icons in detail.
+Not everything believed to be helpful proved useful, and often one is trapped in one's own bubble.
+We explain the most important elements of the roadmap in detail.

-- DIVERSITY, INTERSECTIONALITY & PLURAL VOICES EXPERTS & ROLEMODELS: Stakeholders and vulnerable groups should provide support and resources to promote ISE.
-Creating networks and communities of practice to share knowledge and resources and offering professional development opportunities for teachers and multipliers increases diversity on other levels as well. - EDUCATION RAISE AWARENESS: Advocate for inclusive science education by raising awareness of the importance of diversity and inclusion in science education.
-Promoting the benefits of ISE for students, communities, and society is needed and has impact on many levels: in hiring practices, advocating for greater representation of diverse communities in science research and development, and creating opportunities for underrepresented groups to pursue careers in science fields. - OPEN CLOUD: MATERIAL, SUSTAINABLE RESOURCES & FUNDING: Suitable tools, toys and learning materials for inclusive science education need financial resources as well as educated trainers and designers to develop and use them.
-Adapting materials to meet the specific needs of different users and safety considerations are crucial, particularly in preventing harm or hazards, especially with younger learners or persons with disabilities. - MEASURABLE GOALS: DATA & IMPACT: Collecting and analyzing data on student outcomes and experiences in science education programs, evaluating the effectiveness of ISE practices, promote greater inclusivity and equity in science education.
-Help revise gaps in the metrics and in the promotion of more transparency in the use of data - RESEARCH THROUGH COLLABORATION: Engage with science education providers, such as schools, museums, and science centers, to promote inclusive science education, to develop inclusive curricula and learning materials, by providing feedback on the accessibility and inclusivity of science education programs. - ROUND TABLE: A roundtable brings together policymakers, practitioners, scientists and communities is the starting point for a collaborative and inclusive approach to decision making and problem solving in education.
-It is necessary to gather all key stakeholders, include their expertise, perspectives and experiences in order to work towards common goals. - SUPERVISION, SUPPORT & OUTREACH: Recognizing the everyday challenges faced by individuals in socially vulnerable circumstances is needed.
-Lack of coping strategies can lead to severe mental health issues.
-Especially after situations in danger of mobbing, hate crimes and violence.
-Providing supervision, support, and empowerment opportunities is important to develope resilience within communities, but also for social workers and ensure that individuals can navigate these challenges effectively.
+BARRIER DETECTION & STIGMA: Access to science education for underserved and marginalized communities means working to reduce financial and other barriers to science education and promoting on a structural level greater accessibility of science educational programs for all students, including those with disabilities who constitute a group often ignored in discussion of neglected communities.
+For example, ISE necessitates the identification and elimination of stigma for all groups.
+Policymakers must prioritize dismantling societal misconceptions and biases.

+DEVELOP STRATEGIES & COMMUNITY ENGAGEMENT: Strategies are needed in this category to encourage communities, parents, and families to participate in science educational programs, to promote science education as a means of addressing social issues and challenges, and to create opportunities for students to connect science education to their own communities.

+DIVERSITY, INTERSECTIONALITY & PLURAL VOICES - EXPERTS & ROLEMODELS: Stakeholders and vulnerable groups should provide support and resources to promote ISE.
+Creating networks and communities of practice to share knowledge and resources and offering professional development opportunities for teachers and multipliers increases diversity on other levels as well.

+EDUCATION - RAISE AWARENESS: Advocate for ISE by raising awareness of the importance of diversity and inclusion in science education.
+Promoting the benefits of ISE for students, communities, and society is needed and has impact on many levels: in hiring practices, advocating for greater representation of diverse communities in science research and development, and creating opportunities for underrepresented groups to pursue careers in science fields.

+OPEN CLOUD: MATERIALS, SUSTAINABLE RESOURCES & FUNDING: Suitable tools, toys, and learning materials for ISE requires financial resources as well as educated trainers and designers to develop and use them.
+Adapting materials to meet the specific needs of different users and safety considerations are crucial, especially in preventing harm and eliminating hazards, especially with younger learners or persons with disabilities.

+MEASURABLE GOALS: DATA & IMPACT: In this category, help is needed in collecting and analyzing data on student outcomes and experiences in science education programs, evaluating the effectiveness of ISE practices, and promote greater inclusivity and equity in science education.
+Also, there is a need to revise gaps in the metrics and in the promotion of more transparency in the use of data.

+RESEARCH THROUGH COLLABORATION: Opportunities in this category include, engaging with providers of science education, such as schools, museums, and science centers, to promote ISE, and to develop inclusive curricula and learning materials based on feedback on the accessibility and inclusivity of science educational programs.

+ROUNDTABLES: Roundtables bring together policymakers, practitioners, scientists, and communities as the starting point for a collaborative and inclusive approach to decision-making and problem-solving in education.
+It is necessary to gather all key stakeholders, include their expertise, perspectives, and experiences in order to work toward common goals.

+SUPERVISION, SUPPORT & OUTREACH: Recognizing the everyday challenges faced by individuals in socially vulnerable circumstances is needed.
+Lack of coping strategies can lead to severe mental health issues especially after situations involving mobs, hate crimes ,and violence.
+Providing supervision, support, and empowerment opportunities is important to develop resilience within communities, but also for social workers and ensure that individuals can navigate these challenges effectively.
-ACTIONS AND MECHANISMS

-TO IMPLEMENT CHANGE
+ACTIONS AND MECHANISMS TO IMPLEMENT CHANGE